Trump Accounts: Why They’re Not Your Typical College Fund

 Last year’s tax legislation (known as the “OBBBA”) introduced a new vehicle to the tax-deferred savings landscape: the “Trump account.”
 Like 529 college savings plans and custodial accounts held under the Uniform Transfers to Minors Act (“UTMA accounts”), Trump accounts offer a way to earmark assets for children.
 But what problem are these accounts designed to solve?

-While early opinions suggested Trump accounts function best as education-funding vehicles, subsequent IRS guidance suggests that saving for retirement is a better use for them.[1]
+Early commentary often treated Trump accounts as a potential education-savings tool.
+Subsequent IRS guidance, however, confirms that Trump accounts generally operate as a specialized form of traditional IRA after the child reaches age 18, which can make them more comparable to long-term retirement-savings vehicles than to education-specific accounts.[1]
 To decide which path to take, examining the tax attributes of each option is crucial.
 The following analysis aims to demystify these considerations and help families make the most prudent choices for their specific circumstances.

 529 Plan Basics